specialman39824/animation-wrapper/README.md

 * Animation Wrapper is A simple to-use script that loads and plays any available animation in any Roblox game without necessitating an upload.
 The script required KeyframeSequence to load/play animations.
 This works both in studio and live.

-> [!NOTE]
-> The animation will be loaded via KeyframeSequence Only.

 # USAGE:
 ```lua
 local AnimationWrapper = require(path.to.here)